Bonf6059/ISA-Medieval/README.md

 - Tidied up the code of various things
 - Updated About.xml file
 - Added a logo
+- Reorganized textures - moved folders "weapons" and "drinks" into "Items"

 26/10/2025
 - Added fire pots grenades